EntropyKN/Ecore-2.1/README.md

 - Upload the files

 - The following directories have to be WRITABLE (chmode 777):
-	/data/audio/
-	/data/attachments/
+/data/audio/ AND /data/attachments/

 #### FIRST TEST:
 to test the platform log in as: